Washington judge who stalled Trump ban is highly regarded GOP appointee

 Robart also worked with at-risk youth, and he and his wife were foster parents to six children, U.S. Sen. Patty Murray noted during a Senate confirmation hearing.

-Steve Smith, a former law partner of Robart’s who now lives in Idaho, wouldn’t let Trump’s “so-called judge” lie.
+Stephen C. Smith, a former law partner of Robart’s who now lives in Idaho, wouldn’t let Trump’s “so-called judge” lie.

 “Jim Robart is a great judge, greater man and even better human being …” Smith wrote in a Facebook post.
 “I think he would consider it a badge of honor to be attacked on Twitter by the childish ignorant Trump.”